kyratrades/kyratrades.github.io/docs/videos.md

 NOTES
 : Preview performance of BTTF\'s pre-West End run.
 Obstructed by one head.
 Obstructed by a few heads.
 Missing the last 15 minutes.

+## The Baker's Wife

+#### The Baker's Wife - London Rehearsal Reading - 1989
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `3.88 GB`

+CAST
+: Alun Armstrong, Siobhan McCarthy

+NOTES
+: Original London cast in a workshop/performance of the complete show.
+Absolutely beautifully pro-shot with multiple cameras in a dance studio.
+A+

 ## The Band Wagon